techidaily/site-win11-tips/source/_posts/cryptographic-shielding-data-safety-in-networked-drives.md

 ## 4\.
 Hide a Drive in Windows via the Registry Editor

  Another brilliant tool that allows you to configure system settings in Windows easily is the Registry Editor.
 You can use Registry Editor to hide a drive if none of the above methods work.
-However, you must be careful[not to accidentally mess up the Windows Registry](https://www.makeuseof.com/tag/not-accidentally-mess-windows-registry/) in the process.
+However, you must be careful [not to accidentally mess up the Windows Registry](https://www.makeuseof.com/tag/not-accidentally-mess-windows-registry/) in the process.

  To be safe, you should back up all the registry files before proceeding.
-If you need help with that, check our guide on[how to back up the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.
+If you need help with that, check our guide on [how to back up the Windows registry](https://www.makeuseof.com/tag/backup-restore-windows-registry/) and follow the steps outlined there.

  Once you're done with that, use the following steps to hide a drive using Windows Registry: